-In summary, the performance of most candidates displayed very good efforts in learning the language and responding well to different topics.
-Where candidates did not do so well, they could benefit from extensive reading, learning more vocabulary and revising the grammatical structure of the language.
+In summary, the performance of most candidates is evidence of a strong effort by teachers and candidates in teaching/learning the language and responding well to different topics.
+Candidates could still further benefit from extensive reading and revising the grammatical structure of the language.